TomScheffers/pyarrow_ops/README.md

 # Pyarrow ops
-Pyarrow ops is Python libary for data crunching operations directly on the pyarrow.Table class, using only numpy.
+Pyarrow ops is Python libary for data crunching operations directly on the pyarrow.Table class, implemented in numpy & Cython.
 For convenience, function naming and behavior tries to replicates that of the Pandas API.
-The performance is decent, however performance can be significantly improved by utilizing pyarrow.compute functions or improving algorithms in numpy.
+The Join / Groupy performance is slightly slower than that of pandas, especially on multi column joins.

 Current use cases:
-- Data operations like joins, groupby, filters & drop_duplicates
+- Data operations like joins, groupby (aggregations), filters & drop_duplicates
-- Pre-processing for ML applications
+- (Very fast) reusable pre-processing for ML applications

 ## Installation